Jelmerro/carafe/README.md

 It's also possible to skip the link step and start like this: `./carafe steam start -l "Program Files (x86)/Steam/Steam.exe"`.
 The link option is recommended to make the start command easier to use (and shorter).
+Alternatively you could pick a location from a list with this command:

+`./carafe steam start --ask` or `./carafe steam start -a` for short.

 ### Example for portable rufus